 Strategic Persistence Mechanisms

-To maintain long-term access, Glutton employs sophisticated persistence techniques through the modification of critical system files, particularly targeting /etc/init.d/network.
+To maintain long-term access, Glutton employs persistence techniques through the modification of critical system files, particularly targeting /etc/init.d/network.
 In attacks focused on Chinese entities, the malware specifically compromises the widely-used Baota control panel, enabling the theft of administrative credentials and system configurations.

 Innovative Criminal-on-Criminal Targeting Strategy